Tainted\\Coders

 }

-A quick aside, you may see other examples that nest components using with_child and closures.
-I personally recommend you keep your nodes flat and maintain build your hierarchy separately like in the example above.
+A quick aside, you may see other examples that nest components using with_child and closures (here we are using an alternative, the children! macro).
+I personally recommend you define the parts in a flat structure and add them in after which helps maintain readability.

 We spawned an outer box and our child was placed inside it according to the layout rules of the parent.